 Andrew Miller is a principal with Bose Public Affairs Group.
 Since joining the firm in 2000, Miller has established his reputation in the public affairs industry on a variety of issues with a primary focus in state and local government relations.
 His areas of expertise include direct lobbying, stakeholder engagement, community involvement, strategic planning, and political action committee management.

 Miller earned his undergraduate degree from Frostburg State University.

 Honors / Awards

-Miller serves as the secretary of the board for the Indiana Fiscal Policy Institute.
-He is also a member of the Program and Planning Committee for Junior Achievement of Central Indiana, Governmental Affairs Society of Indiana, The Advocacy Group and the Frostburg State University Alumni Association.
+Miller serves on the executive committee for the Indiana Fiscal Policy Institute.
+He is also serves on the boards of Junior Achievement of Central Indiana, the Governmental Affairs Society of Indiana and the Public Affairs Council.
+He is a member of the Frostburg State University Alumni Association and volunteers with Best Buddies, Gigi’s Playhouse and the Indiana Coalition Against Domestic Violence.
 He often serves as a speaker for numerous organizations, including the Public Affairs Council.

-Miller previously served as a mayoral appointment to the Indianapolis International Airport Authority and as an advisory board member for the St. Joseph Institute for the Deaf.
+Miller has been appointed to the boards of the Fort Harrison Reuse Authority and the Indiana Stadium and Convention Building Authority.
+He previously served as a mayoral appointment to the Indianapolis International Airport Authority and as an advisory board member for the St. Joseph Institute for the Deaf.
 He also volunteered as a host committee member for the 2002 meeting of the National Black Caucus of State Legislators in Indianapolis.

 Prior to moving to Indiana, Miller was appointed by the Governor of Maryland to a one-year commission as a member of the University System of Maryland Board of Regents.
 During his tenure on the board, he was a member of the Education Policy and Advancement Committees.